 The valuation of other long-term benefits usually does not present the same degree of uncertainty as post-employment benefits.
 This is why IAS 19 requires a simplified method of accounting for such benefits.
 Unlike the accounting method required for post-employment benefits, this method (which requires actuarial valuation) does not require discounting effects to be taken to Other comprehensive income.

 With regard to phantom stock option plans, as envisaged by IFRS 2, in the section regarding “Cash-settled share-based payment transactions”, the fair value of the plan at the date of the financial statements is remeasured, with any changes in fair value recognised in the Income Statement with a corresponding entry to a provision.

 Stock-based incentive plans

-With regard to “Stock-based incentive plans“ (Stock options and Stock grants), as envisaged by IFRS 2 “Share-based payments”, the Group calculates the fair value of the option at the granting date, booking it to the Income Statement as a cost over the vesting period of the benefit.
-Given that this is an eminently imputed element, the ad hoc equity reserve in the Consolidated Statement of Financial Position has been increased.
+With regard to “Stock-based incentive plans“ (Stock options and Stock grants), as envisaged by IFRS 2, the Group calculates the fair value of the option at the granting date, booking it to the Income Statement as a cost over the vesting period of the benefit.
+The ad hoc equity reserve in the Consolidated Statement of Financial Position has been increased.
 This imputed cost is measured by specialists with the help of suitable economic and actuarial models.